-- Generally, payments made under an accountable plan are excluded from the employee's gross income and are not reported on Form W-2.
+Generally, payments made under an accountable plan are excluded from the employee's gross income and are not reported on Form W-2.
 However, if you pay a per diem or mileage allowance and the amount paid for substantiated miles or days traveled exceeds the amount treated as substantiated under IRS rules, you must report as wages on Form W-2 the amount in excess of the amount treated as substantiated.
-The excess amount is subject to income tax withholding and social security and Medicare taxes.
-Report the amount treated as substantiated (that is, the nontaxable portion) in box 12 using code L. See Code L- Substantiated employee business expense reimbursements on page 16. - Payments made under a nonaccountable plan are reported as wages on Form W-2 and are subject to federal income tax withholding and social security and Medicare taxes.
+The excess amount is subject to income tax withholding and social security and Medicare taxes (or railroad retirement taxes, if applicable).
+Report the amount treated as substantiated (that is, the nontaxable portion) in box 12 using code L. See Box 12-Codes for Code L- Substantiated employee business expense reimbursements.
+(Use box 14 if railroad retirement taxes apply.)

+Payments made under a nonaccountable plan are reported as wages on Form W-2 and are subject to federal income tax withholding and social security and Medicare taxes (or railroad retirement taxes, if applicable).
+(Use box 14 if railroad retirement taxes apply.)

 For more information on accountable plans, nonaccountable plans, amounts treated as substantiated under a per diem or mileage allowance, the standard mileage rate, the per diem substantiation method, and the high-low substantiation method, see Pub.
-463, Travel, Entertainment, Gift, and Car Expenses; Pub.
-1542, Per Diem Rates; and section 5 of Pub.
+463, Travel, Entertainment, Gift, and Car Expenses; and section 5 of Pub.
 15 (Circular E).

-Employee's social security and Medicare taxes paid by employer.
-If you paid your employee's share of social security and Medicare taxes rather than deducting them from the employee's wages, you must include these payments as wages subject to federal (or American Samoa, Guam, or U.S. Virgin Islands) income tax withholding and social security, Medicare, and federal unemployment (FUTA) taxes.
-The amount to include as wages is determined by using the formula contained in the discussion of Employee's Portion of Taxes Paid by Employer in section 7 of Pub.
-15-A.
+Employee's social security and Medicare taxes (or railroad retirement taxes, if applicable) paid by employer.
+If you paid your employee's share of social security and Medicare taxes rather than deducting them from the employee's wages, you must include these payments as wages subject to federal (or American Samoa, CNMI, Guam, or U.S. Virgin Islands) income tax withholding and social security, Medicare, and federal unemployment (FUTA) taxes.
+If you paid your employee's share of railroad retirement taxes, you must include these amounts as compensation subject to railroad retirement taxes.
+The amount to include as wages and/or compensation is determined by using the formula contained in the discussion of Employee's Portion of Taxes Paid by Employer in section 7 of Pub.
+15-A and in Rev. Proc.
+83-43, 1983-24 I.R.B.
+60.

 This does not apply to household and agricultural employers.
-If you pay a household or agricultural employee's social security and Medicare taxes, you must include these payments in the employee's wages for income tax withholding purposes.
+If you pay a household or agricultural CAUTION employee's social security and Medicare taxes, you must include these payments in the employee's wages for income tax withholding purposes.
 However, the wage increase due to the tax payments is not subject to social security, Medicare, or FUTA taxes.
 For information on completing Forms W-2 and W-3 in this situation, see the Instructions for Schedule H (Form 1040) and section 4 of Pub.
 51 (Circular A).